 If a child is struggling in the classroom, how do you identify possible difficulties, and what steps do you take?

-Generally, the child’s homeroom teacher is the first to touch base with the Learning Support (LS) teachers about the difficulties faced by the child – be it behavioural or academic or both.
+Generally, the child’s homeroom teacher is the first to touch base with the learning support teachers about the difficulties faced by the child – be it behavioural or academic or both.
 After the homeroom teachers make their own observations, they typically share and discuss this in detail with the learning support teacher.
 Together, they set goals for the student along with specific strategies to support the student.
 The learning support teacher ensures that every child with learning needs has his/her needs met as fully as possible using all our resources.

-Read more about EtonHouse International School and Pre-School
+EtonHouse International School and Pre-School’s profile

-13. Stamford American International School
+10. Stamford American International School

 What dedicated facilities are provided on campus for children with different learning preferences?